Dealing With Water Damage After a House Fire

 The Problem With Water

-The first step with preventing or minimizing water damage is to quickly remove water and fire damaged items from a house.
+To prevent or minimize water damage, quickly remove water and fire-damaged items from the house.

 Once the majority of the damaged things have been removed, you need to start cleaning and sanitizing what remains right away.

-Depending on the severity of the damage, you may have to repeat cleaning the same areas of the house several times throughout this process.
+If the damage is severe, you might need to clean the same house areas multiple times.
 The finest tools to utilize to minimize significant health concerns are bleach solutions and other disinfectants.

 Watch for Mold